 Works in Progress:

-- Parties’ Representational Claims—A New Framework for Evaluating Parties’ Representative Intentions and Its Implications for Intra- and Inter-Party Politics in Israel, the Netherlands and Belgium.
+- Parties’ Representational Claims—A New Framework for Evaluating Parties’ Representative Intentions and Its Implications for Intra- and Inter-Party Politics in Israel, and the Netherlands.

 - Fitting the Odd Parties In—Parties’ Representational Claims and Their Implications for Coalition Formation.